nindyahapsari/WeatherApp_Sunshine/README.md

-# WeatherApp_Sunshine
+# Sunshine || Weather App
-A light weight android weather app
+Sunshine is a light weight and simple weather app that will show you the latest weather for day-to-day use.

 ![alt tag](https://github.com/nindyahapsari/WeatherApp_Sunshine/blob/master/1.png)